GabrielAlmeidaFlores/AWS-Certified-Associate/Global Services Discovery and Content Delivery/README.md

 | **Geo-Restrictions**          | - Restrict content access by country                                                                                                                                                                  | - Override distribution-level restrictions for specific paths                                                                               |
 | **Logging & Monitoring**      | - Enable standard or real-time logs <br> - Choose log bucket destination (S3) <br> - Enable logging for entire distribution                                                                           | - Enable/disable logging per behavior <br> - Configure CloudFront Functions or Lambda@Edge for request modifications                        |
 | **Function Execution**        | - Enable Lambda@Edge for custom processing                                                                                                                                                            | - Attach Lambda@Edge or CloudFront Functions to modify requests and responses                                                               |

+### Manage how long content remains in the cache (expiration)

+You can control how long files remain in a CloudFront cache before CloudFront forwards another request to your origin.
+Decreasing the duration allows you to serve dynamic content.
+Increasing the duration means that users get better performance because their files are more likely to be served directly from the edge cache.
+A longer duration also reduces the load on your origin.

+Typically, CloudFront serves a file from an edge location until the specified cache duration passes, that is, until the file expires.
+After the cache expires, the next time the edge location receives a request for the file, CloudFront forwards the request to the origin to check whether the cache contains the latest version of the file.
+The origin's response depends on whether the file has changed or not:

+- If the CloudFront cache already has the latest version, the origin returns a status code 304 Not Modified.
+- If the CloudFront cache does not have the latest version, the origin returns a status code 200 OKand the latest version of the file.

+If a file in an edge location is not requested frequently, CloudFront might delete it (remove it before its expiration date) to make room for more recently requested files.

+By default, each file automatically expires after 24 hours, but you can change the default behavior in two ways:

+- To change the cache duration for all files with the same path pattern, you can change the CloudFront settings for Minimum TTL , Maximum TTL , and Default TTL for a cache behavior.
+- To change the cache duration for an individual file, you can configure your origin to add a header with the or Cache-Controldirective , or a header to the file.